EnvisionDoc/enos_fundamental_en/security/x509_ca/index.rst

 - Retrieving root CA certificate
 - Retrieving certification revocation list

-- Getting X.509 certificate
-- Revoking X.509 certificate
+Therefore, IoT hub can get and revoke X.509 certificates for securing the communication between devices and the cloud.

-There functions are available through REST APIs.
+There functions are available through REST APIs in IoT hub.

 .. toctree::
    :maxdepth: 1

    using_ca_service_api
    secure_communication_iothub
+   creating_csr